yahoo/panoptes/docs/System_Metrics.md

 # Background

 This document defines conventions that we've determined for Panoptes.
 This formalizes the approach to normalizing the varied returns from different devices into a single set of enriched metrics.
-The only _defined_ and _concrete_  standard is [DEVICE_METRICS_STATES], however we recommend the following structures to maintain consistency
+We recommend the following structures to maintain consistency.

 ## Table of Contents